smartcontractkit/chainlink/examples/ropsten/RopstenNode.md

 If you would like to run requests based on a pre-defined spec, we have example [JobSpecs](https://github.com/smartcontractkit/chainlink/wiki/Job-Pipeline) in the `jobs/` directory.
 Adding jobs can be done by using the command `chainlink c` with the path to the JobSpec file.

+You will need to set the config variable [`ORACLE_CONTRACT_ADDRESS`](https://github.com/smartcontractkit/chainlink/wiki/Configuration-Variables#oracle_contract_address) to your deployed oracle contract address when running the node (this is not set automatically).

-**You will need to modify each JobSpec to update the `"address"` for the `RunLog` initiator to your deployed oracle contract address.**
+**You will also need to modify each JobSpec to update the `"address"` for the `RunLog` initiator to your deployed oracle contract address.**

 EthUint256: